UCSD-ECEMAE-148/fall-2025-final-project-team-7/README.md

 ## Acknowledgments
 Documentation inspired by/directly referenced from Team 5 - Fall 2024

-Thank you to Professor Jack Silberman and our incredible TA's Winston and Aryan for an amazing Fall 2025 class!
+Thank you to Professor Jack Silberman and our incredible TA's Winston, Aryan and Jingli for an amazing Fall 2025 class!

 <div align="center">
 <img src="media\team_photo.jpg?" width="582" height="436">